nafsinvk/wordpress-google-map/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress == Frequently Asked Questions ==

-= A question that someone might have =

-Will be added soon
+How to install the plugin?
+Easy, like any other plugin, upload and activate

 == Screenshots ==